 Adjust the green chilies as per your liking.

-You can also add some chopped curry leaves, fennel seeds (saunf), mint leaves, sesame seeds, crushed coriander seeds, and carom seeds (ajwain) to the batter.
+You can also add chopped curry leaves, fennel seeds (saunf), mint leaves, sesame seeds, crushed coriander seeds, and carom seeds (ajwain) to the batter.

 How To Make Onions Pakoda (Kanda Bhaji)

-Peel 2-3 medium red onions, rinse them with water and drain well.
-Remove ½-inch from the top and bottom and cut the onions into even thin slices.
+Peel 2-3 medium red onions, rinse them with water, and drain well.
+Remove ½-inch from the top and bottom and cut the onions into even, thin slices.

 Add